-PROGRAM 16.
-Self-Help Housing
+Program C-6: Self-Help Housing

-Action: The City will continue to work with non-profit developers in the area to develop self-help housing (housing in which the eventual owner participates in its construction under the supervision of a building contractor).
+The City will continue to work with non-profit developers in the area to develop self-help housing (housing in which the eventual owner participates in its construction under the supervision of a building contractor).
 The City can facilitate the development of the self-help housing through a variety of means, including:

-Obtaining financing, including CDBG and HOME (see Program 14 for discussion of the City's role in funding assistance);

-Identifying an appropriate site for a self-help housing project and pursuing state and federal funds for the purchase of the site;

-Reduction in the up-front costs of development impact fees (see Programs 15 and 18), or
+- Obtaining financing, including CDBG and HOME (see Program C-3 for discussion of the City's role in funding assistance): - Identifying an appropriate site for a self-help housing project and pursuing state and federal funds for the purchase of the site: - Reduction in the up-front costs of development impact fees, or

-• Other regulatory incentives, including density bonus and streamlined permit processing (see Program 13).
+Other regulatory incentives, including density bonus and streamlined permit processing (see Program C-1).